jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Experiment Specification - Team_UnitTestAS_CC.md

 ## blob container registry

-- 'adaptsegmentsunittests-teamas' : saving output written file in Excel format
+- 'adaptsegmentsunittests-teamas' : saving output written into the file in Excel format
   - The file inside are result from the experiment, for example:
   - **Test_data_20230919204634939.xlsx'** Excel file.